Was there ever a more capable foe

 from behind fairer bloom, he shrinks to hide.

-Between sniffles, I must confess a grudging admiration for the homely Ambrosia artemisiifolia, that bane of autumn that we know as common ragweed.
+Between sniffles, I must confess a grudging admiration for the homely Ambrosia artemisiifolia, that bane of late summer and fall that we know as common ragweed.
 That’s why I even wrote the little verse above in its honor.

 As a dabbler in the garden, I’m hard-pressed to think of another annual that can release up to a billion grains of pollen from just one solitary plant.
 Not that ragweed is ever terribly alone, growing in abundance as it does throughout central and eastern North America from the Southern states far up into most of Canada.

-One North Dakota agronomist estimates that in the United States alone, 250,000 tons of ragweed pollen is released into the air in a year; tiny seeds that can journey up to 400 miles to find the right nose to pester.
+One North Dakota agronomist estimates that in the United States alone, 250,000 tons of ragweed pollen is released into the air in a year.
+The tiny seeds that can journey up to 400 miles to find the right pollen sufferer’s nose to pester.

 Ragweed is an able adversary, which makes its mark on millions of lives.
-Consider the allergy industry this inelegant weed has spawned: the teams of scientists trying to create the better pill or spray to stem the flow of the sinuses, the weeping eyes, the bleary-headedness and the sleeplessness; all the pharmacies selling the medications to business people who claw at itchy eyes and whose children will spend the fall giving the “allergic salute” – that palm up swipe of the nose.
+Consider the allergy industry this inelegant weed has spawned.
+There are the teams of scientists trying to create the better pill or spray to stem the flow of the sinuses, the weeping eyes, and the bleary-headedness.
+Then all the pharmacies selling the medications to business people who claw at itchy eyes and whose children practice the “allergic salute” – that palm up swipe of the nose.

 Think, too, of the enormous costs to the economy in sick days when the allergy symptoms get too bad to bear.
 It’s all thanks to this non-descript procreating machine with its beady little flowers.

-Where I live in southern Ontario, July was uncharacteristically hot and sticky; the begonias melted, the cone flowers keeled and the rose bushes simply refused to share their usual abundance of blooms.
+Where I live in southern Ontario, July was extremely hot and sticky; the begonias had a melt down, while the cone flowers keeled.
+The rose bushes simply refused to share their usual abundance of blooms.